The $p$-rank stratification of the moduli space of double covers of a fixed elliptic curve: The -rank stratification of

 \begin{remark} The first part of the proof of Lemma \ref{lemma:ME2} establishes that there is a smooth curve $D$ of genus $2$ which is a double cover of an ordinary elliptic curve $E$ in characteristic $3$.
 However, if $E$ is a supersingular elliptic curve in characteristic $3$, the locus $V_0 (\B_{E, 2})$ of smooth curves $D$ in $\B_{E, 2}$ with $f_D = 0$ is empty.
-This follows from \cite[Theorem~1.1]{ekedahl}, which states that there are no smooth superspecial curves of genus~$2$ in characteristic $3$ and the second part of the proof of Lemma \ref{lemma:ME2}. \end{remark}
+This follows from \cite[Theorem~1.1]{ekedahl}, which states that there are no smooth superspecial curves of genus~$2$ in characteristic $3$ and Remark \ref{remark:superspecial_genus2}. \end{remark}

 The following lemmas are needed to determine the dimension of $V_f(\overline{\B}_{E,g})$ for general $g$.